 After giving his life to Christ in 1987, Bobby attended Southwestern Theological Seminary and received his Divinity degree (1991).
 He later founded Estrella Mountain Church in Goodyear, AZ where he served for 12 years before moving his family to Mississippi in 2007.
-He was hired as Executive Director of Crosswind in 2008 and is currently attending Birmingham Theological Seminary to receive his degree in Biblical Counseling.
+He was hired as Executive Director of Crosswind in 2008 and is currently serving as Director Of Biblical Counseling.
 He and his wife Jackie have 5 married children and 8 grandchildren.

 Angel QuinnOutreach DirectorAngel Quinn

 Angel is married to Jordan Quinn and they have two wonderful children, Brody and June Grace.
 She received her BS degree in Biology from Georgia in 2007 and a Master of Arts in Leadership Studies from Beulah Heights University in 2009.
 Angel started serving in outreach ministry in Atlanta at 18 years old and brought years of experience after transitioning to Corinth.
 Since August 2014, Angel has coordinated Crosswind's serving opportunities for our community.
 She also serves as the Community Coordinator for One By One Ministries in Corinth.

 Rick WillisMercy Ministry CoordinatorRick Willis

 After graduating from Freed-Hardeman University Rick married Linda Byrd from Blytheville, Arkansas and soon afterwards they moved to Tupelo,Ms. where he began his financial career which consisted of 14 years with General Motors Acceptance Corporation and 28 years with BancorpSouth.
 He eventually moved to Corinth as Market President and retired after a 28 years career with them.
 He and Linda have 2 daughters and 3 granddaughters.